Chenmingyu416/react-springboot-crud-app/README.md

 # react-springboot-crud-app Full Stack Application
 This is a employee management web application using Spring Boot, React, Spring Data JPA, Hibernate MySQL database.
 User can check employee's information, add a new employee, edit employee's information, and delete employee.

-The website is: https://employee-management-frontendv1.herokuapp.com/(Still fixing)
+The website is: https://employee-management-frontendv1.herokuapp.com/ (Still fixing)

 To run the program should follow few steps:
 1) run springboot-backend to start spring